ericwbailey/a11y-webring.club/.github/CONTRIBUTING.md

 If you are the last entry in `sites.json` make sure that your closing curly brace (`}`) <strong>does not</strong> have a comma (`,`) placed after it, as this will cause the site to break.

-Once your Pull Request is merged, [the webring's list of members](https://a11y-webring.club#members) will automatically update to list the information you provided.
+Once your pull request is merged, [the webring's list of members](https://a11y-webring.club#members) will automatically update to list the information you provided.

 ### 2. Add the webring code to your website